sumanblack666/stak-src/README.md

 # STAK
 STAK is a fully undetected program runner that can run everything you want.
-From ransomware, to RATs.

 This is purely made for educational purposes and not ment to be used to spread any sort of malware.